Being Good Isn't Always Easy

 So, go on, raise the bar on responsibility in your business.
 You’ll probably make mistakes, and it won’t always be easy.
 But once you take the first step, you can empower the people around you to make a positive difference to the world.

-You can find out more about our responsible business journey in this video created for our 2016 CSR Day.
-We'll be hosting our next CSR Day in 2018.
+You can find out more about our responsible business journey here: https://vimeo.com/171380507.In 2018, Commercial Group will be hosting a CSR Day.
 Details coming soon – follow us on Twitter and LinkedIn to keep up-to-date.